samarthhapse/ElevateHub/README.md

 npm run dev
 ```

-#### To get started with Sarthi Backend, follow these steps:
+#### To get started with ElevateHub Backend, follow these steps:

 1 .
-Direct to the sarthi project directory -> then to the server directory by using :
+Direct to the ElevateHub project directory -> then to the server directory by using :
 ```
 cd server
 ```